Toros y toreros: Background

 Picasso and Dominguin met in 1950, introduced to each other by Jean Cocteau.

 Description

 The book consists of 32 pages of text followed by Picasso's illustrations which reproduce three sketchbooks from 1959.
 The plates are black & white, sepia and color, and many are single-sided.
 Part of the sketchbooks have never been found (the drawings of March 2 and 3, notably representing Jacqueline on horseback).
-Among the most astonishing images, there is a Christ on the cross saving a picador from death.
+Among the most astonishing images, there is one with Christ on the cross saving a picador from death.

 These drawings by Picasso covered a period from 1950 to 1960, during which time he enjoyed seeing Dominguin bullfight in the arenas of Nîmes, Arles, Frejus and Vallauris.

 The leading copies of this publication contain a series of reproductions of color drawings selected from the first two notebooks, as well as a lithograph of February 7, 1961.